Family & Medical Leave

 Employee's Responsibility while on FMLA

 - You must follow prescribed leave reporting procedures to include notifying your supervisor of an intention to be absent or late

 - When reporting FMLA absences, you should inform your direct supervisor that the absence is due to your FMLA designated medical condition.

 - You must accurately submit absence requests and/or Leave Without Pay in the HR/Pay system.
 If you are unable to submit absence requests and/or Leave Without Pay, you should make arrangements with your supervisor/department for submission on your behalf.
-Please review the links below for more details:
+Refer to the FMLA Absence Request Guidance or review the links below for more details:

 Returning to Work